YoteZip/LinuxCrackingBible/README.md

 If you don't own the game yet, you'll need to go exploring on the internet.
 One of the best places to find untouched games is cs.rin.
 If you don't have a cs.rin account yet, you'll need to make one in order to do basically anything from this guide. cs.rin hosts a lot of the tools that we'll be using, and you won't be able to download from there without an account.

 Once you have a cs.rin account, navigate to the Steam Content Sharing (SCS) section of the forum, under `English Forums -> Steam Content Sharing`.
 Make sure you read the pinned `FAQ and Guide` post in this forum.
 It contains many important answers to problems you will soon be facing.
-Next, search for the name of your game (often, game franchises are condensed into one forum post: "Fable 3" -> "Fable Series").
+Next, search for the name of your game (often, game franchises are condensed into one forum post: "Mass Effect 2" -> "Mass Effect Series").
 If you find a forum post for it here, it will likely have download links available.
 At this point, you just need to download each part of the game and remember what the FAQ told you about passwords and google drive limits.
 After all the parts are downloaded, extract the nested game folder from the archive into your workspace.

 `NOTE - as of August 2023, circumstances caused almost all historical Google Drive links from the SCS section to be invalid.
 Nowadays, most people are primarily uploading to the Main Forum section, as described just below.`